SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - 0.5 hours - NHSD All Hands (i.e. 1 hour, once per month)

 => 0.5 days per sprint to implement new features

+Should we group these together into aggregated categories:

+(some indicative examples)

+- Individual contribution
+- Helping others
+- Line management
+- Planning & organising
+- Learning new things
+- Time away

 ### 5.2 Designed programme of coaching support